 The United States has more wireless devices than people, and one in five American households relies on a smartphone as the sole source of home Internet access.

-Before that, the provider had to wait for each company that was already using the pole to remove its own equipment.
+Before that, the provider had to wait for each company that was already using the pole to remove its equipment.
 That process could take weeks or months.
 They first had to verify the equipment could be moved, contact the previous attacher for removal protocol, then wait on contractors to remove the pieces.

 The rule does not apply to some types of attachments, such as those with potential to cause safety risks.
-In addition, it only applies in the 30 states where pole attachments are regulated by the FCC.
+In addition, it only applied in the 30 states where pole attachments are regulated by the FCC.
 While the policy provides state and local governments leeway to regulate deployments, it forbids moratoria that block or delay installation.

-According to former FCC Commissioner Jonathan Adelstein, next generation technology will require more deployment of facilities.
+According to former FCC Commissioner Jonathan Adelstein, next-generation technology will require more deployment of facilities.
 With the influx of small cell and DAS deployment, “all communities reap the benefits of wireless broadband.”

-3. The Best Support for 5G is Small Cell
+3. The best support for 5G is small cell.

 - Smart lighting: The same way sensory lights in our homes or offices operate, sensors in smart cities will automatically dim public lights on empty streets and turn them back on if a person or vehicle appears.